-We have entered into two further secured bank overdraft agreements totaling €1,500 thousand which we use to finance our day-to-day business operations.
-Neither of these facilities was utilized as of December 31, 2017 (December 31, 2016: €1,500 thousand).
+We have entered into two further secured bank overdraft agreements totaling €1,500 thousand which we use to finance our day-to-day business operations. €1,447 thousand was utilized as of June 30, 2019.
+Neither of these facilities was utilized as of December 31, 2018 and 2017.

-- Solution \in \text{\$1,000 thousand revolving credit agreement has an initial floating interest rate of 3.85% (adjusted on EURIBOR) when utilized as an overdraft facility.
-It is partially secured by separate guarantees provided by a German development bank in an amount up to \in \text{\$210,000 (guarantee fee of 1.25% per annum) and, in an amount of \in \text{\$100,000 each, by our CEO Prof. Arndt Rolfs, and Christoph Ehlers.
-In case there is a change in our shareholder structure, the lender is entitled to request further collateral from us. - § Our €500 thousand revolving credit agreement has an initial floating interest rate of 4.5% per annum, an up-front fee of 0.25% per annum and is secured by two guarantees of up to €250 thousand.
+Our €1,000 thousand revolving credit agreement has an initial floating interest rate of 3.85% (adjusted on EURIBOR) when utilized as an overdraft facility.
+It is partially secured by separate guarantees provided by a German development bank in an amount up to &210,000 (guarantee fee of 1.25% per annum) and, in an amount of &100,000 each, by our CEO Prof. Arndt Rolfs, and Christoph Ehlers.
+In case there is a change in our shareholder structure, the lender is entitled to request further collateral from us.

+• Our €500 thousand revolving credit agreement has an initial floating interest rate of 4.5% per annum, an up-front fee of 0.25% per annum and is secured by two guarantees of up to €250 thousand.
 Prof. Arndt Rolfs and Christoph Ehlers are guarantors pursuant to the revolving credit agreement.
 In case there is a change in our shareholder structure, the lender is entitled to terminate the revolving credit agreement if we are unable to agree with the lender on the continuation of the loan under amended terms.